 - Identify ways to address sustainability challenges together with students and academics.

 - Receive useful outputs in the form of a final Capstone product, e.g. reports, policy briefs, infographics, business models, prototypes, etc. The Capstone product will be co-defined by extra-academic actors, students and academic supervisors.
+Please note, however, that students are in the lead of their own analyses and products.

 - Test or use certain technologies, software, tools, methods or equipment.